Volunteer – APPLICATIONS & SHIFT SCHEDULING NOW OPEN!

 WHAT ARE THE DIFFERENT CREWS I CAN VOLUNTEER FOR?

 See the descriptions above for the crews that you can volunteer for.
-You can select which crew you prefer on your application form.
+You can select which crew you prefer when you are signing yourself up for shifts online starting in June.

 WILL I BE OUTSIDE ALL DAY?